Thousands of greyhounds are registered each year in the greyhound racing industries in Ireland and the UK. The majority are bred in Ireland.

 Q. What injuries do racing greyhounds suffer from?

-A. Poorly maintained tracks and racing frequency cause painful, and often lethal, injuries such as broken backs and shattered limbs.
-The industries in Great Britain and Ireland are allowed to keep injury records secret.
+A. Racing can cause painful, and often lethal, injuries such as broken backs and shattered limbs.

 Q. Surely that can’t be allowed?